evidlabel/domdb/README.md

 # domdb

-Tools for citing Danish judicial verdicts in LaTeX.
+Tools translating Danish judicial verdicts to bibtex, for use in LaTeX or typst.

 ## Features
 - Download Danish judicial verdicts from domsdatabasen.dk